chtenb/neo-ansi/README.md

 - The syntax highlighting quality and logic varies too much between themes.
 - VSCode themes often look good on one language, but not on another.
-- My git diffs in the terminal don't have the same syntax highlighting logic and colors as my editor.
+- My git diffs in the terminal don't automatically have the same syntax highlighting logic and colors as my editor.

 In my opinion this state could be improved greatly by formulating a standard, akin to [base16](http://www.chriskempson.com/projects/base16/) but with a different set of use cases and trade offs in mind.
-We will just concern ourselves with foreground colors in the context of syntax highlighting.
+Unlike base16 we will just concern ourselves with foreground colors in the context of syntax highlighting and we will encourage that the bright ANSI foreground colors remain more or less compatible with their non-bright versions.

 ## Design principles for a syntax highlighting scheme standard